Xabi08YT/CAP-Server/README.md

 # Software responsivness

 This software may seem slow and it is intended in way because it has to decrypt all data needed to operate.

+# SSL

+TLS/SSL is currently not supported.
+However you still can use SSL/TLS by adding a NGINX reverse proxy by either using the official nginx image or by using the docker image from (this)[https://nginxproxymanager.com/] project.